-Microsoft Reduces Office 365 Enterprise Plans by an Average of 20%
+Microsoft Reduces Office 365 Enterprise Plan Prices by an Average of 20%

 Microsoft’s Office 365 cloud productivity suite for business and academia represents an entirely new way of computing.
 Businesses traditionally preferred to have their software and server resources housed in their own offices, but expenses for hardware, staffing, licenses, and energy made cloud computing more attractive for businesses looking to save money.
 To add to the attraction of cloud computing was the care that Microsoft takes to back up the data and distribute the resources so that they can guarantee 99.9% uptime along with the safety of their data.
 When Office 365 was released in mid-2011, Microsoft and the business world were uncertain as to how well they would do.
 As it turns out, Microsoft was able to make substantial sales to business in 66 countries to date.

 The original pricing structure for their Enterprise plans took into account the need to make a certain number of sales profitably support their cloud computing sales model.
 With sales exceeding expectations, Microsoft has made a great move which will benefit both themselves and businesses by reducing the costs of their enterprise subscriptions by an average of 20%.